dwivedikirtiman/Calculator/README.md

 Method No-2

-Simply Clone this repo and extract all files and run index.html file.
+Simply Clone this repo and extract all files in a single folder and run index.html file.

 Thank you !!
 Kirtiman Dwivedi.

-Connect with me on-
-dwivedikirtiman00@gmail.com or https://www.linkedin.com/in/kirtiman-dwivedi/
+Connect with me on- dwivedikirtiman00@gmail.com or https://www.linkedin.com/in/kirtiman-dwivedi/